Application Process & Prerequisites

-Deadlines are usually in January/February of the year of entrance.
+Deadlines are usually in March of the year of entrance.

 All application packets that are submitted should be complete.
 Incomplete application packets will not be reviewed by the Admissions Committee.
 Individuals will be notified via email or postal mail regarding the completeness of their application packet.

 Depending on when an application is submitted, most final decisions are completed by May of the year of entry.

 Do all of the prerequisites have to be completed by the time that the application is submitted?